AAUGeodesyGroup/AltimetryWaterLevelDMT/README.md

 ## Capabilities of this tool

 The use of the **Altimetry Water Level Data Management Tool** produces various results.
-A sample of results for Niger basin are briefly presented below.
+A sample of results for Niger basin are presented in the image.

 ![teaser](https://github.com/user-attachments/assets/4e470725-176f-447f-890c-3ee50b343d4e)

-The virtual stations from processin centres
+The virtual stations from processing centres are handled in this tool as follows:
+- Filtering
+- Least squares method (LSM)
+- Mapping of filtered virtual stations
+- Geospatial and timeseries comparison